scodebox/cp/README.md

 3. Find the "Kth" max and min element of an array ([C code](https://github.com/scodebox/cp/blob/main/array/3_kth_min_max.c))
 4. Given an array which consists of only 0, 1 & 2.
 Sort the array without using any sorting algorithm ([C code](https://github.com/scodebox/cp/blob/main/array/4_sort_012.c))
 5. Move all the negative elements to one side of the array ([C code](https://github.com/scodebox/cp/blob/main/array/5_move_all_negative_elements.c))
-6. Find the Union and Intersection of the two sorted arrays
+6. Find the Union and Intersection of the two sorted arrays ([C code](https://github.com/scodebox/cp/blob/main/array/6_union_intersection.c))
 7. Write a program to cyclically rotate an array by one.
 8. Find Largest sum contiguous Subarray
 9. Minimise the maximum difference between heights